gvJaime/microspot/README.md

 + New upper lid to protect the sample while scanning, featuring:
 	+ New fixing system for the optics.
-	+ New fixing system for the phone.
+	+ New gel pad based fixing system for the phone.
 	+ Openable by sliding forwards, allowing sample change without removing the phone.
 	+ Stays closed by magnets.
 + Vertical axis revisioned.